Numerical study on the robustness of the stability for stable black holes: Effective potential and its alterations

 We take the original spacetime to be Schwarzschild BH, of which the line element is

 where $r_h$ is the radius of event horizon, $\td\Omega^2$ stands for line element of unit sphere.
-In time domain, we consider equation of motion with respect to the s-wave scalar perturbation $\psi(t,r_*)$ in the Schwarzschild spacetime
+In time domain, we then consider equation of motion with respect to the s-wave scalar perturbation $\Psi=\psi(t,r_*)/r$ \emph{as a test field} in the Schwarzschild spacetime

 The tortoise coordinate $r_*$ is defined as $\td r_*/ \td r = 1/h$, implying that $r \to r_h, r_* \to -\infty$ and $r \to \infty, r_* \to \infty$.
 The effective potential in Eq.~\eqref{maseq} is just the Regge-Wheeler potential $V_{\mathrm{eff}} =V_{\mathrm{RW}}= h h' /r$.
 The $V_{\mathrm{RW}}$ is nonnegative, so the Schwarzschild BH is stable against the scalar perturbation, which has been confirmed in\cite{Regge:1957td}.